Djamil17/SLURM_data_pipeline/set-up/README.md

 * 1. cd to tf/examples/basic
 * 2. Edit the basic.tfvars file and specify the required values
+* 3. Optionally specify packages and program to download
-* 3. Deploy the VPC with the commands:
+* 4. Deploy the VPC with the commands:

 ```bash
 $ terraform apply -var-file=basic.tfvars